 22. The written evidence, together with the name and status of any accompanying individual, and of any persons to be called as witnesses must be received by the Secretary at least 7 working days before the date of the meeting.
 The full documentation shall be circulated to all participants at least 5 working days before the meeting.

-23. The relevant Head of Department may make a written submission to the Committee and recommendations as to the outcome.
+23. The relevant Head of Department/Associate Dean (Teaching) may make a written submission to the Committee and recommendations as to the outcome.
 The External Examiner may be consulted in the preparation of this submission.
 Any submission of this kind must be received by the Secretary at least 7 working days before the date of the meeting.
 The Committee shall consider, but will not be bound by, any such submission.

-24. The Committee may require the relevant Head of Department or his/her nominee and the internal examiner to attend the meeting in person.
+24. The Committee may require the relevant Head of Department/Associate Dean (Teaching) or his/her nominee and the Responsible Examiner to attend the meeting in person.

 25. Where compliance with the timescales set out in this Regulation preclude the consideration of an allegation of academic misconduct prior to the meeting of the Programme Board responsible for deciding on the performance of a candidate against whom an allegation is made, the following procedure shall be followed: